 There are also other small safety measures that you can employ to give you that inch by inch advantage and peace of mind.
 Safety whistles, signal mirrors, Morse code and other emergency skills.
 Whilst they may seem a little “survivalist”, would you rather know it and not need it, or be stuck in a position where you wish you did?

 Give Abraham Lincoln six hours to cut down a tree, and he’ll spend the first four sharpening his axe.

 If you’re new to the world of hiking and exploring, do yourself a favour and head out with other like minded adventurers first, ideally along the same track you’re wanting to hike solo.
 They could be day trips, even half day trips.

 The point is to familiarise yourself with where you are, where you’re going, and what you’ll need to take with you to execute your epic solo crusade.
 So unless you’ve got a ton of experience under your belt, it’s probably best to stick you the tracks you know.

-Know your plan (And Let Someone Else Know)
+Know Your Plan (And Let Someone Else Know Too)

 Know your start and finish times, the times you’ll aim to reach camp, sunset and sunrise times, distances, major climbs and descents, what food you’ll eat when, how much water you’ll need and if there’s anywhere you can replenish your supply, the weather to expect, the weather you might not expect.
 Prepare a thousand times over so you know your own plan inside out, upside down and back to front; and then tell someone else your plan.